shaik1002/biggitlabbomb/doc/user/project/import/bitbucket_server.md

 available, an administrator can [enable the feature flag](../../../administration/feature_flags.md) named `bitbucket_server_user_mapping_by_username`.
 This feature is not ready for production use.

-With this feature enabled, user email address matching is disabled.
-Instead, the importer matches users in the GitLab user database with the Bitbucket Server user's:
+With this feature enabled, the importer tries to find a user in the GitLab user database with the author's:

 - `username`
 - `slug`
 - `displayName`

+If no user matches these properties, the project creator is set as the author.

 ## Troubleshooting